mehrnoosh-afshar/ADMM-Code-1/README.md

 Original ADMM implementation in Matlab is located in the Matlab folder

 ## C++ Code
-ADMM C++ stand alone implementation is locatin in the CppApp folder
+ADMM C++ stand alone implementation is located in the CppApp folder

+## To Do
+* Remove Matlab libraries from Project 3
+* Rename Project 3 folder